-- 2. Prohibited on the ground floor along the North Jackson Street, East A Street, West A Street, North 1st Street, and South 1st Street frontages. - 3.
-Allowed only on parcels one acre or more in size and located on a collector or arterial as defined in the General Plan. - 4.
-Must be located a minimum of 600 feet from a school providing instruction in kindergarten or any grades 1 through 12, day care center, or youth center, as those terms are defined in Chapter 6.12 DMC, and a minimum of 300 feet from any residential use.
+2. Prohibited on the ground floor along the North Jackson Street, East A Street, West A Street, North 1st Street, and South 1st Street frontages.

+3. Must be located a minimum of 600 feet from a school providing instruction in kindergarten or any grades 1 through 12, day care center, or youth center, as those terms are defined in Chapter 6.12 DMC, and a minimum of 300 feet from any residential use.